Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 1/5
+### Fake Clues: 5/5
-**Poor - Needs significant revision**
+**Excellent - Outstanding**

-These clues fail to point to any of the incorrect answer choices ('book', 'play').
-Instead, they strongly describe concepts entirely outside the given choices (newspaper/magazine, song/music).
-This does not create effective misdirection towards wrong options and would confuse players rather than mislead them within the game's parameters.
+These clues are excellent for misdirection.
+'It's an event where people gather to listen to live performances of musical pieces by various bands and singers' perfectly describes a 'concert' and has no connection to 'movie'.
+'It's a collection of songs organized into an album, meant for continuous listening, by an artist or a band' also strongly points to music (and by extension, could be associated with a concert) and is entirely unrelated to 'movie'.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices